neurohackweek/NI_cloud_computing/README.md

     qstat

 Since you do not have an compute nodes yet, only the head node, the jobs should be queued but not running.
-On your local system add 16 compute nodes (these will be spot instances) to the cluster
+On your local system add 16 compute nodes (these will be spot instances) to the cluster.
+This uses the ```addnode``` command, which is abbreviated ```an``` below:

-    starcluster -c config -n 16 nhw16
+    starcluster -c <configpath>/config an -n 16 <clustername>

 Once the nodes come up, you should see some action on the queue